Islamist success is democracy at work - Egypt's Moussa

 The Muslim Brotherhood has also urged its rivals to "accept the will of the people" after a first-round vote set its party on course to take the most seats in parliament, with a hardline Salafi Islamist party thrusting liberals into third place.

-Overall, the initial election results suggest Islamist parties, while not united, may wield a two-thirds majority in parliament.
-It reinforces a trend in North Africa where Islamists now lead governments in Morocco and Tunisia.
+Overall election results suggest Islamist parties, while not united, may wield a two-thirds majority in parliament.

 In line with the Brotherhood's pragmatic image, the group's Freedom and Justice party may avoid lining up with its ultra-conservative Islamist rivals.